arkouda.testing¶

 Test that Categoricals are equivalent.

-• check_dtype (bool, default True) – Check that integer dtype of the codes are the same.
+check_dtype (bool) – Whether to check that the integer dtype of the codes is the same.
+Defaults to True.

-• check_category_order (bool, default True) – Whether the order of the categories should be compared, which implies identical integer codes.
+check_category_order (bool) – Whether to compare the order of the categories (which implies identical integer codes).
 If False, only the resulting values are compared.
-The ordered attribute is checked regardless.
+The ordered attribute is always checked.
+Defaults to True.

 Check classes are equal.

-Check that the elements are equal, but not the same object.
-(Does not check that items in sequences are also not the same object.)
+Does not check that items in sequences are also not the same object.

 Dispatch to the appropriate assertion function depending on object types.